Bit Digital Inc. (BTBT) is destined for greater heights as its last quarter sales were 8,260 K - News Daemon

 Bit Digital Inc. (BTBT) Insider Updates

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Bit Digital Inc. stocks.
+Observing investor behavior towards Capital Markets industry stocks is more important than anything else.
 The insider ownership of Bit Digital Inc. is 0.78%, while institutional ownership is 8.30%.

 Bit Digital Inc. (BTBT) Performance Highlights and Predictions

-Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted -$0.03 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.13) by $0.1.
+As on 3/30/2023, Multinational firm has announced its last quarter scores, in which it reported -$0.03 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.13) by $0.1.
 This company achieved a net margin of -326.03 while generating a return on equity of -80.51.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.08 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 64.30% per share during the next fiscal year.